Align Leadership Skills to meet specific challenges

 Change Leadership skills involves a proactive approach to change.
 It involves investigating and assessing options to adapt (rather than reacting to) changes in the environment.
 It gives us an opportunity to minimize risks and look for win-win approaches.
 And to use effective communication techniques to lead employees and other stakeholders through uncertain and potentially stressful times.

-A new approach to defining leadership skills
+A new approach to defining leadership skills for managers

 As you may have noticed, the terms I have used to describe both organizational and individual leadership competencies are not aligned with “traditional” competency definitions.
 I’ve used some big and bold words to describe these competencies.
 Like a fine wine, they are each full and complex – building on and integrating complimentary, and perhaps even contrasting skills.
 But I believe the big and bold approach is what’s needed to face the challenges ahead.
 We need to shift our strategic thinking about leadership skills for 2018 – from a simplistic, silo type approach of describing competencies to ones that address the increasing complexity and inter-dependent nature of our new business world.

 As I mentioned earlier in this article, these are my own thoughts based on my research and analysis.
-I believe that cultivating these leadership skills in 2018 will position Canadian businesses to survive and thrive the turbulent times.
+I believe that cultivating these leadership skills will position Canadian businesses to survive and thrive the turbulent times.
 However, others may be able to build on these and improve them.
 No doubt, there are additional critical leadership skills specific to your industry and situation.
 And I am very interested in hearing others analysis on these “core” organizational and individual leadership competencies that will be essential for MOST businesses in 2018.
 So please share your thoughts.